 - How is your customer service?
 If it’s lacking, you could be losing customers.

 - How often do your customers hear from you?
-You might put people off through cold calls or emails if you communicate too often.
-On the flip side, if communication is too infrequent, they may forget about you and go elsewhere.
+If you communicate too often, you might put people off through cold calls or emails.
+Conversely, they may forget about you and go elsewhere if communication is too infrequent.
 A reputable research study showed that 67% of customers leave their providers due to perceived indifference.
 Did you care enough to impress your customer?

 - Are you listening to feedback?
 Sometimes the customer does know best, especially when it comes to a product or service they use regularly.
 Don’t write off customer complaints—learn from them.
 Strongly consider digital surveying of your customers.
 You will get the unvarnished feedback you need.

 - Are you upselling and cross-selling?
 If a customer has already tried your product or service, they might be amenable to upgrading or trying other products and services the next time.
 It never hurts to ask.

 - Do you have and use CRM software?
 Poor organization can cost you when it comes to maintaining customer relationships.
 Customer relationship management software can help you stay on top of this.